openanalytics/crane-client/README.md

 Before installing packages from a oauth2-protected private repository you need to tell `crane` about it.

-Repository configuration is kept in a `crane.json` file.
+Repository configuration is kept in a configuration file.
-The default location will be in your home directory, but you can change it by setting the R option `crane.repo.config` or the environment variable `CRANE_REPO_CONFIG`.
+The default location for this file is based on the XDG specification (see `?default_config_file`).
+You can change this by setting the R option `crane.repo.config` or the environment variable `CRANE_REPO_CONFIG`.

 To register a repository, you need a *client id*, *device_code_url* and *token_url*.
 These should be supplied to you by your authorization service.